 - Prepare your business’ pre-financing (for the right potential buyer).
 This, along with the evaluation, are critical components in managing price discussions.

-- Any noticeably delayed maintenance should be recommended.
+- Recommend any noticeably delayed maintenance.
 When prospects see objects that need to be repaired, they ponder about what they can’t see.

 - Then, check to see if the leases on your facilities and equipment are transferrable.
 To prevent derailing a possible transaction, we may need to renegotiate these upfronts in some circumstances.